carloshsalvador/musicplayer/README.md

 By the other hand, there is alternativ to ingore files such as setting the environmental variable direct on the server or controling then with instruction of Docker's CLI (e.g., E[NV](https://docs.docker.com/reference/dockerfile/#env)).
 However, .dockerignore file may be a more simple way to exclude files and directories from the build context ([Docker's doc](https://docs.docker.com/reference/dockerfile/#dockerignore-file)).

-The backend only was a very big chanllange and took longtime to set.
-Many basic infornation is very poor documentation (e.g., [secret key](https://code.djangoproject.com/ticket/32451)) and took long to find solution.
+The backend only was a very big chanllange and took longtime to be implemented.
+Many key infornation are very poor documented (e.g., [secret key](https://docs.djangoproject.com/en/4.0/ref/utils/) oft reported by users [[Howard](https://code.djangoproject.com/ticket/32451) and [Sam](https://groups.google.com/g/django-developers/c/0nHdj8X_v6Y?pli=1)]) and took long time to find a solution.
+Thus, web frameworks are very helpful, but they work almost as a black box and require not straithforward oft adaptaions.

 ## 2 Django's App and 12 Factors